Firm History

 Since 2000, the firm has completed designs for the new Barret Library at Rhodes College; renovations to provide an academic building (Gailor Hall) and a dormitory (St. Luke's) for the University of the South at Sewanee; the FedEx Forum, home of the NBA Memphis Grizzlies; a major expansion (320,000 SF) of the Carrier Plant in Collierville, TN; Trezevant Manor Assisted Living Center (Trezevant Terrace) and Independent Living Center (Trezevant Place); and Crosstown Concourse.

-Now the firm is under the management of Richard C. Bursi, President and CEO.
+Now the firm is under the management of Richard C. Bursi, CEO, and James R. Prillaman, President.
 Mr. Bursi has served as president of the Consulting Engineers of Memphis, and has been a funded member of the AIA MasterSpec mechanical/electrical review committee.
-Jim Prillaman is Vice-President.
+Mr. Prillaman serves on the Shelby County Building Code Advisory Board and the Office of the State Architect's Quality in Construction Task Force, and he is chair of ACEC Tennessee's InterProfessional Committee.
+Alan Sanders is Vice-President.
 Griffith C. Burr, Jr., who was president and CEO for over 40 years, passed away in 2013.
 The firm is known as OGCB, Inc.

 Home | Services | Projects | Firm Profile | Contact Us